newatoms/guides/solve-mac-permission-errors/readme.md

 `sudo chmod 777 filename`

-Where you replace ```filename``` with the file name and extension that gives you the permission error.
-This is not recommended though since it might mean you open up the file to be accidentally overwritten while it might be important for your system to work with, so ask someone for some help or Google it.
+Here you replace ```filename``` with the file name and extension that got you the permission error.
+This method is not recommended though.
+The file can actually be important to your system and it might get overwritten on accident!
+Rather ask someone for some help or Google it.
 [Here's a guide with more information on the chmod trick](http://www.chriswrites.com/how-to-change-file-permissions-using-the-terminal/)